-As shown in Table 3, compared to the nation, Philadelphia County has higher concentrations in seven sectors: 1. educational services; 2. health care and social assistance; 3. management of companies and enterprises; 4. arts, entertainment, and recreation; 5. professional and technical services; 6. other services, except public administration; and 7. finance and insurance.2 Of these seven sectors, the City has a higher concentration of employment than the Commonwealth in five sectors: educational services; health care and social assistance; arts, entertainment and recreation; professional and technical services; and other services, except public administration.
+As shown in Table 3, compared to the nation, Philadelphia County has higher concentrations in eight sectors: 1. educational services; 2. health care and social assistance; 3. management of companies and enterprises; 4. arts, entertainment, and recreation; 5. professional and technical services; 6. other services, except public administration; 7. finance and insurance; and 8. transportation and warehousing.2 Of these eight sectors, the City has a higher concentration of employment than the Commonwealth in six sectors: educational services; health care and social assistance; arts, entertainment and recreation; professional and technical services; and other services, except public administration.

+Table 3

 Ratio of Philadelphia County and Pennsylvania Industry Concentrations

 Compared to the United States

-Industry Philadelphia County to the US Pennsylvania to the US Educational Services 4.31 1.57 Health Care and Social Assistance 1.76 1.30 Management of Companies and Enterprises 1.14 1.45 Arts, Entertainment, and Recreation 1.16 1.03 Professional and Technical Services 1.19 0.95 Other Services, Except Public Administration 1.13 1.11 Finance and Insurance 1.07 1.09
+Industry Philadelphia County to the US Pennsylvania to the US

+Educational Services 4.34 1.58

+Health Care and Social Assistance 1.74 1.28

+Management of Companies and Enterprises 1.18 1.48

+Arts, Entertainment, and Recreation 1.2 1.05

+Professional and Technical Services 1.2 0.97

+Other Services, Except Public Administration 1.13 1.11

+Finance and Insurance 1.08 1.08

+Transportation and Warehousing 1.03 1.24

-Source: Bureau of Labor Statistics: 2018 Annual Average Employment Location Quotient, Quarterly Census of Employment and Wages
+Source: Bureau of Labor Statistics: 2017 Annual Average Employment Location Quotient, Quarterly Census of Employment and Wages

 The concentration of educational services not only provides stable support to the local economy, but also generates a steady and educated workforce, fueling the City's professional services and healthcare industries.
-As of 2018, there were 118,580 Philadelphia residents between the ages of 25 and 34 with college degrees, and a 2019 Campus Philly report found that 54% of recent graduates in the Greater Philadelphia area have remained in the area, outpacing the retention rate of Boston (42%).
+The number of Philadelphia residents between the ages of 25 and 34 with college degrees has doubled between 2005 and 2016, from 66,178 to 130,790.
+A Campus Philly report of current students in 2016 found that 67% of students planned to stay in Philadelphia after they graduate.

 The City is also capitalizing on the region's assets to become a leader in research generated by life sciences and educational institutions.
-Several sites now foster life science incubator facilities, including University City Science Center, University of Pennsylvania ("Penn"), and Drexel University.
-University Place Associates (UPA) and the Wistar Institute have recently announced a strategic collaboration to curate a 240,000 square foot building to be dedicated to supporting the life sciences industry with state-of-the-art laboratory/office space in the heart of Philadelphia's University City District.
-It is expected to be completed early 2021.
-Johnson & Johnson utilizes Pennovation Works as the
+Several sites now foster life science incubator facilities, including The Navy Yard, University City Science Center, University of Pennsylvania, Children's